 It’s been a year since we moved.
 A year of changing seasons and an snowy winter.
 I didn’t know about roof curl and had certainly never heard of a roof rake.
 Snow drift and roof curl got within a few inches of each other on one side of the house.

-Did you know snow blowers needed chains?
+Did you know snow blowers need chains?
 We gave up on two of our driveways for the winter and parked down at the street.
 I had never shoveled snow, and certainly never imagined that I would do so on a pile over my head.
 I had never sunk down to my waist trying to brush snow off a satellite dish.

 It’s been a year.
 We have our favorite restaurants.
 We are experiencing the ebb and flow of tourists in this little gem of a mountain town.
 We receive our weekly newspaper and check to see what festival or event is coming up.
 Summers are big here, Steve finally gave up on keeping track of the cars from out of state.
 Texans are a big fan of Pagosa.

 There is no cell service at the house.
-We are careful to give very good directions, because if a visitor gets lost they have to drive back to town to call.
+I am careful to give very good directions, because if a visitor gets lost they have to drive back to town to call.
 Internet and phone service are maddening terrible everywhere here.
 The lack of quality service is on the front page of the newspaper and a constant complaint in the Opinion Section.
 I drive to town to one of the coffee shops to upload my blogs.
 Several haven’t been posted because I gave up in frustration.
 The more photos or videos the longer it takes.
 Most mornings Steve has to reset the router to get the internet working.

 We drove to town last winter to watch a movie, even though it was snowing heavily.
 Yes, businesses stay open here when it snows.
 So do the schools.
 We walked outside after the movie, the snow had stopped and the town was just gorgeous with Christmas decorations and lights on the snow.
 We walked to the Jeep, the snow squeaking under our boots.
 The snow plows had already cleared the road home.
 Restaurants were open and doing a fine business.